oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

 In some cases it can be useful to use a service user for authentication.

-By passing the flag `--aws-credentials-type access-key` to `okctl apply cluster`, `okctl` will look for the following environment variables to be used to authenticate.
+By passing the flag `--aws-credentials-type access-key` to `okctl apply cluster`, `okctl` will look for the following environment variables to be used to authenticate:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`